ArunMichaelDsouza/ng-youtube-embed/README.md

 Supported values are : ``true`` and ``false``.

 #### ``end {number}``
 This parameter specifies the time, measured in seconds from the start of the video, when the player should stop playing the video.
+If you have a playlist, then this parameter will only work for the first video.
 Supported value is a positive integer.

 #### ``fs {boolean}``